briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     marriage and family therapist who knows or has reasonable cause to believe that a patient or client has been the victim of domestic violence, as defined in Ohio R.C.
-3113.31, shall note that knowledge or belief and the basis for it in the patient’s or client’s records.
+3113.31, shall note that knowledge or belief and the basis for it in the patient's or client's records.

     2. _(2)_ Notwithstanding Ohio R.C.
 4731.22, the physician-patient privilege
     or advanced practice registered nurse-patient privilege shall not be a